tsurdilo/my-temporal-dockercompose/deployment/grafana/dashboards/temporal-server-readme.md

 Several panels in this dashboard include **visual threshold reference lines** — horizontal lines drawn across the chart at meaningful latency, size, or count values.
 These are distinct from alert rules: they are passive visual guides that help you spot when a metric is approaching or exceeding a meaningful boundary without requiring any alerting infrastructure.

 > **These thresholds are starting points, not absolute rules.** Every Temporal deployment is different — cluster size, workload characteristics, persistence backend performance, and SLO requirements all vary.
 Treat the values below as a baseline to get you oriented.
 You should expect to adjust them over time as you observe your own cluster's normal operating ranges.
 A threshold that fires constantly on a large busy cluster may be perfectly appropriate for a smaller one.

+> **Threshold lines only appear when your data is close to or above them.** Grafana auto-scales the y-axis to fit your actual data, so a threshold line set at 300ms will not be visible on a panel where all values are below 30ms — the line exists above the visible chart area.
+If you don't see the dashed lines, it means your cluster is performing well within the threshold bounds, which is good.
+To make the lines always visible as a reference, lower the threshold values to be closer to your observed normal operating range.

 The following panels have threshold reference lines configured: